SebesTech-Corporation/StatusPage/content/issues/2020-11-09-domain-redirect-to-freeflarum-com.md

   - Forum
 severity: down
 ---
+*Update -* Working only logins with Github and the standart logins, I will look into this issue with Hyro Tommorow {{< track "2020-11-10 23:00:00" >}}

 *Update* - I am working hard on it, domain now can't found IP Address. {{< track "2020-11-10 10:00:00" >}}

 *Waiting* - I am waiting till next day for resolve forum problems. {{< track "2020-11-09 22:11:00" >}}